I have a confession: I'm a sucker for trashy reality television.

 After a long day of lawyering, I sometimes need to escape the busyness of the day with some brain candy.
-90 Day Fianc??
-Check.
-Married at First Sight?
-Yep.
-Real Housewives?
-Sign me up!
+90 Day Fiance, Check.
+Married at First Sight, Yep.
+Real Housewives, Sign me up!

-For better or worse, I?m in good company.
-According to Bloomberg, in early 2020, when ratings were dropping across the traditional television landscape, 90 Day Fianc? was pulling in three million views an episode.
+For better or worse, I'm in good company.
+According to Bloomberg, in early 2020, when ratings were dropping across the traditional television landscape, 90 Day Fiance was pulling in three million views an episode.
 The Bachelor, which is now in season 24, had its highest viewership ever this year with 6.4 million viewers.
-It seems we can?t get enough of reality TV as a means of taking a break from real life.
+It seems we can't get enough of reality TV as a means of taking a break from real life.

 But is it good for your marriage?